May 28-31, 2025

 His interests in basic sciences include cell tactic responses, systems biology of the cell, and luminescence technology.
 His interest in applied sciences is microalgal farming to solve social problems.
 In 2022, his laboratory produced biodegradable plastic necklaces made with microalgae that were given to the public during Mardi Gras in New Orleans, Louisiana.
 He is the president of Microalgae LLC, which was established to initiate Louisiana's microalgae industry.

-• Rengaraj Selvaraj
+• Professor Rengaraj Selvaraj

-Rengaraj Selvaraj
+Professor Rengaraj Selvaraj

 Sultan Qaboos University